websocket-rails/websocket-rails/README.md

 **Find us on IRC #websocket-rails**

-Stop by #websocket-rails if you would like to chat or have any questions.
+Stop by #websocket-rails on freenode if you would like to chat or have any questions.

 ## Recent Updates